-Traditions not only are fun in the moment, but bring lasting memories to share with others and treasure.
+Family holiday traditions not only are fun in the moment but bring lasting memories to share with others and treasure.
 It is interesting to see the different ways families celebrate holidays and special occasions.
 Here are some of our traditions.

 - Restaurants are so busy so we stay home and make it special as a family.
 It is certainly less expensive this way.

-- Decorate table with candy, candles, flowers, paper hearts, and the like.
+- Decorate the table with candy, candles, flowers, paper hearts, and the like.

-- Order out from restaurant or cook your family’s favorite meal.
+- Order out from the restaurant or cook your family’s favorite meal.

 - Give each other the 19 cent little valentines from the box that kids exchange at school.